YinLeiChai/ITmovie/README.md

 # ITmovie
-The ITmovie is provide free moviues.
+The ITmovie is provide free movies.